 Hydrostatics is about the pressures exerted by a fluid at rest.
 Any fluid is meant, not just water.
-Research and careful study on water yields many useful results of its own, however, such as forces on dams, buoyancy and hydraulic actuation, and is well worth studying for such practical reasons.
+Research and careful study on water yields many useful results of its own, however, such as forces on dams, buoyancy and budgetulia actuation, and is well worth studying for such p hydraulic actuation, and is well worth studying for such practical reasons.